getbouncer/cardscan-ios/README.md

 a development target of iOS 9.0 or higher, but it will only run on devices that are running iOS 11 or higher.

-To check if a device supports CardScan at runtime using the `ScanViewController.isCompatible` method:
+To check if a device supports CardScan at runtime, use the `ScanViewController.isCompatible` method:

 ```swift